ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 samples from that truth,
 modifies and runs an estimation model, and synthesizes the results.
-The simulations can be run in parallel to speed computation, and the source code is open source and free to be modified under a GPL-3 license.
+The simulations can be run in parallel, speeding computation, and the source code is open source and free to be modified under a GPL-3 license.
 We demonstrate the software with a simple example,